 - I have known him since he was a child.
 (Minor premise)

-(The hidden premise: He is innocent by nature and, therefore, can never be a criminal)
+The hidden premise: He is innocent by nature and, therefore, could never be a criminal.

 Plebian: “Mark’d ye his words?
 He would not take the crown.
 Therefore ’tis certain he was not ambitious.”

-From the above given of Julius Caesar, it is clear that Brutus is an ambitious and honorable man.
+From the above line from Shakespeare’s Julius Caesar, it is clear that Brutus is an ambitious and honorable man.
 Thus, a major hidden premise is that all honorable and respectable men are ambitious.

-This is an example of classic enthymematic argumentative speech by US President Bush.
-He gave the reason why US declared war against Iraq because US was attacked on Sept 11, 2001.
-However, the missing piece in this argument is—Saddam was the culprit and involved in 9/11.
+This is an example of classic enthymematic argumentative speech by U.S. President Bush.
+He stated that the reason the U.S. declared war against Iraq was because the U.S. was attacked on Sept 11, 2001.
+However, the missing piece in this argument is — Saddam Hussein was the culprit, and involved in the 9/11 attacks.

 “[M]y parents decide to buy my brothers guns.
 These are not ‘real’ guns.
 They shoot ‘BBs,’ copper pellets my brothers say will kill birds.
 Because I am a girl, I do not get a gun.“